gatsbyjs/gatsby/docs/docs/visual-testing-with-storybook.md

   // highlight-end
 }
 ```
+Supporting CSS modules in storybook requires a few more changes to your webpack config - see [this issue](https://github.com/gatsbyjs/gatsby/issues/26714) for details.

 Next create a new file under `.storybook` called `preview.js`.
 This configuration file preview.js is not responsible for loading any stories.
 Its main purpose is to add global parameters and [decorators](https://storybook.js.org/docs/addons/introduction/#1-decorators).